Progestogen-only pill (mini pill)

 • A thrombosis (clot).

-• Diabetes.
+• Epilepsy.

 • Unexplained vaginal bleeding.

-If any of these conditions appear for the first time while using POP consult your GP immediately, or if you develop an allergic reaction whilst taking it, such as facial, tongue or throat swelling, or difficulty breathing and swallowing seek immediate medical help - telephone 999 in the UK.
+If any of these conditions appear for the first time while using POP consult your GP immediately, or if you develop an allergic reaction whilst taking it, such as facial, tongue, or throat swelling, or difficulty breathing and swallowing seek immediate medical help - telephone 999 in the UK.

 If you experience mood changes or depressive symptoms, including shortly after starting treatment, you should contact your GP for medical advice as soon as possible.